★ 4 min read

 - Read about self-selection here.

-- Once you know your dog's preferences, you can add the items to your dog's diet, directions provided further below.
+- Once you know your dog's preferences, you can add the items to your dog's diet.

-Richest Sources of Lycopene Fruit and Vegetables for Dogs
+3.1 The Best Lycopene Rich Fruit and Vegetables for Your Dog

 I don't recommend using canned products as part of a dog's daily diet due to the toxic exposure from cans and can-linings.